Stackato-Apps/phpbb3/README.md

 phpBB is a free bulletin board written in PHP.

-##Deploy on Stackato
+##Deploy on HPE Helion Stackato

-1. Install the Stackato client.
-2. Clone the source code.
-3. Deploy the application using the following command:
+1. Deploy the application using the following command:

         stackato push -n

-4. Navigate to the application URL and complete the setup process.
+2. Navigate to the application URL and complete the setup process.
 The MySQL credentials should be shown beside the text fields.
-5. Complete the installation and remove the install directory.
+3. Complete the installation and remove the install directory.

         stackato ssh -a phpbb3 "rm -rf phpBB/install"